Gladioul/Renpy_ollama_local_AI_configuration/README.md

 * Personality for your character
 * Limit the number of words of the response (It is already implemented to fit in the chatter box

+You can do some settings on the output tokens and choose your model on the scrypt.rpy

 ## Tips and Tricks

 -Use auto to avoid spaming clicks to know when the response has been served